More than 46,000 bottles of mosquito repellent given to students in some schools amid dengue outbreak

 These schools have also procured mosquito repellent for use in the classroom, and taught their students how to prevent mosquito breeding.

-"As the situation develops, NEA and MOE will continue to work together to provide mosquito repellent to other schools that are located in large dengue clusters of concern," said NEA.
+"As the situation develops, NEA and MOE (Ministry of Education) will continue to work together to provide mosquito repellent to other schools that are located in large dengue clusters of concern," said NEA.

+Additionally, NEA is also working with other partners and agencies to distribute mosquito repellent and educational materials to residents in dengue cluster areas, it said.

-More than 185,000 bottles of mosquito repellent have also been distributed to households in active dengue cluster areas, said NEA.
+As of Monday, more than 185,000 bottles of mosquito repellent have been distributed to households in active dengue cluster areas, it added.

 READ: Commentary - In Singapore, battling the COVID-19 threat outside and the dengue peril at home